Microsoft/azure-docs.cs-cz/articles/active-directory/user-help/security-info-setup-email.md

 ---
-title: Nastavení informací o zabezpečení (Preview) pro použití e-mailu – Azure AD
+title: Set up an email address as your authentication method - Azure AD
-description: Jak nastavit bezpečnostní údaje pro ověření vaší identity pomocí vaší e-mailové adresy.
+description: How to set up the Security info page to verify your identity using an email address as your authentication method.
 services: active-directory
 author: eross-msft
 manager: daveba